RikkiGibson/csharplang/defaultable-structs.md

 ```

 ### Combining defaultable and nullable type annotations
-At a glance this looks just a little funky, but it seems like these features should be able to compose.
+At a glance `C~?` looks just a little funky, but it seems like these features should be able to compose.
 ```cs
 #nullable enable
 public class C